 Before I wrote my memoir, Cuba Adios, I played around with the idea of writing the story as a novel.
-What if, I asked myself, the story revolves around a mother who has to deal with a double loss; her children going to the US as part of Operation Pedro Pan and the dissolution of her marriage.
-The story would be told from the Mother’s point of view.
-I wrote several scenes following that concept, which was all discarded when I gave up on the idea of a novel and chose to tell my story as a memoir.
+I asked myself, what if the story revolves around a mother who has to deal with a double loss; her children going to the US as part of Operation Pedro Pan and the dissolution of her marriage.
+The story would be told from the mother’s point of view.
+I wrote several scenes with that in mind.
+They were discarded when I chose to tell my story as a memoir.
 Recently looking through my computer I found an old document named “Violeta and her guitar.”
-I couldn’t remember writing it.
-I opened it and found this, which I’ll post on my blog in four different parts because the initial file is too long.
-I hope readers can tell how I used these as exercises to stimulate my creativity and get myself ready to tackle my memoir.
+I couldn’t remember what was in it.
+I opened it and found this, which I’ll post on my blog in several parts because the initial file is too long.

 Violeta Part 1